The creation of art is an alchemical process of transforming chaos into coherence.

 In the early 1900’s, Long Tack Sam was one of the brightest stars of Vaudeville, topping the bill at New York’s Palace Theater and touring the world with his exotic troop of acrobats.

 Ruby was born in Hong Kong in 1948, the first of four children and traveled with her family to Japan, eventually setting sail for Western Europe through the Suez Canal to Marseille and onto Vienna.
 In 1956, her father landed a position with Reuters News Agency in London and it was in England where her formal education began.
 She inherited her talent for the Visual Arts from her mother and has been drawing ever since she could hold a pencil.
 She won an academic scholarship to a French convent school and, determined to further her craft, took extra curricula life drawing classes.
 After completing an Advance Level course in Art History, she was awarded a Foundation Scholarship to St. Martin’s School of Art in the center of London, where she spent much of her time at The National Gallery with the old masters of the High Italian Renaissance.
 Her focus was on the emotional content and gestures of the human form; idealistic figures rendered with beauty and grace.
 At Art School, her drawing skills were already above average and a yearning for spiritual growth began to surface.
-It was the 1960’s and she was enjoying the company of bohemian beat poets, painters, sculptors, photographers, and musicians.
+It was the 1960’s and she was enjoying the company of bohemian beat poets, painters, sculptors, photographers, art house filmmakers, and musicians.
 Looking through the books of a second hand bookstore in London's Soho district, she noticed a bright yellow little book entitled “Karma and the Law of Cause and Effect”.
 In the popular art world, Andy Warhol was making statements with multiple images of Campbell Soup cans, John Cage was being heralded in the music of the avant-garde, and Yoko Ono was climbing naked in and out of plastic bags at the Arts Lab.
 Her formative definitions of art were being challenged and she decided to leave the British Isles in search of the wisdom of the East that she had glimpsed in that tiny yellow book.
 The principal at St. Martin’s wished her well on her quest for illumination and reminded her to return the book on Leonardo Da Vinci to the school library.

 In an after hours Chelsea restaurant called Muffins, Anthony Summers, now author then journalist on BBC’s 24 Hours, bought one of her first oil paintings entitled "Angie".
 With this £40 sale, she left her few worldly possessions, including paints and portfolio, with a reliable high school friend, donned a colorful Tibetan blanket, packed an extra pair of blue jeans and her passport into a hand woven bag and embarked for the great unknown with a huge sense of adventure and armed with only a sketchbook and pencils.
 In Greece, she boarded a steamer headed for the Middle East with thoughts of traveling overland to Katmandu by drawing quick portraits of faces that she saw in cafés along the way to pay for room and board.
 However, in Jerusalem, influenced by the music of the times and experimenting with mind expanding substances, she was introduced to the posters of San Francisco’s psychedelic artists and to Stanley Kubrick’s iconic imagery of death and rebirth in the film "2001: A Space Odyssey".
 This convergence of events led to a spiritual awakening and her course was redirected to the USA.